CassidyGrom/starter-styleguide/README.story.md

 #### Slider

-NoUISlider is included by default, with some preset pudding styles.
+NoUISlider is included by default, with some preset styles.
 To include it, simply include the library in your JS file `import noUiSlider from 'nouislider'`.
 Then in `src/css/config.styl`, uncomment `no-ui-slider.styl`.

 #### Google Sheet